 Just because it’s the holiday season, doesn’t mean that it’s time to put the job search on hold until the new year.
-With so much going on — online shopping to do, virtual office parties to attend, and maybe even traveling — spending hours scouring job boards, connecting with recruiters, and sending out résumés might seem like the last thing you want to spend your rare bits of free time doing.
+With so much going on — online shopping to do, virtual office parties to attend, and maybe even traveling — spending hours scouring job boards, connecting with recruiters, and sending out résumés might seem like the last thing you want to do.

 This line of thinking becomes even easier to rationalize if you buy into the idea that there’s a holiday hiring freeze or a period of time between Thanksgiving and New Year’s when employers are no longer actively searching.
 But it turns out that the holiday hiring freeze is a myth, and there can actually be several benefits to job hunting during the last few weeks of the year.
 Read on for some of the best ways to job search during the holidays.

 First, it’s important for job seekers to know that the holiday hiring freeze so commonly touted by career forums everywhere, is actually a myth.
 Alexandra Clarke, the Director of Recruiting at ForceBrands, says that some candidates might experience a slowing in the process depending on what industry they’re in, but that overall the holidays are a great time to be applying for new jobs.
 She says, “A lot of companies are looking at their budgets for the year ahead and are trying to proactively hire so that, ideally, they have their teams set by January 1.
 While hiring activity typically quiets around the actual holiday weeks, companies are still motivated to hire to set themselves up for success in the new year.”